machal/cssmine-content/content/css3-border-image.md

 -----------

-[border-image.com](http://border-image.com/) - a very nice generator which will make your life easier especially when looking for size of the slices.
+[border-image.com](http://border-image.com/) - a very nice generator which will make your life easier, especially when looking for size of the slices.

 -   Attention!
 According to the latest specification, the `border-image` property will not work if you forget to declare `border-style` and `border-width` properties.

 Browser Support
 ---------------

 IE11+.
-Older browsers can be tackled by a defined alternative and by feature detection using Modernizr: `.no-borderimage .box { … }`.
+Older browsers can be served by a defined alternative and by feature detection using Modernizr: `.no-borderimage .box { … }`.
 Or simply by using a `border-color` fallback.